honzajavorek/honzajavorek.cz/output/README.md

 # Output directory

-This is where output files (static HTML, CSS, etc.) are generated.
+This is where output files (static HTML, CSS, etc.) are generated into.